Chart Color Schemes

 Enoggera demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Enoggera's residents aged 15 and above exhibit higher educational attainment than broader benchmarks.
-42.3% hold university qualifications, compared to 25.7% in Queensland and 30.4% nationwide.
-Bachelor degrees are most prevalent at 28.5%, followed by postgraduate qualifications (9.4%) and graduate diplomas (4.4%).
-Vocational credentials are also prominent, with 28.5% of residents holding them - advanced diplomas at 10.9% and certificates at 17.6%.
+Enoggera's educational attainment notably exceeds broader benchmarks.
+Among residents aged 15+, 42.3% hold university qualifications compared to Queensland's 25.7% and Australia's 30.4%.
+Bachelor degrees are the most prevalent at 28.5%, followed by postgraduate qualifications (9.4%) and graduate diplomas (4.4%).
+Vocational credentials are also prominent, with 28.5% of residents aged 15+ holding such qualifications - advanced diplomas make up 10.9% while certificates account for 17.6%.

-Educational participation is high, with 31.4% currently enrolled in formal education.
-This includes 9.5% in tertiary education, 9.3% in primary education, and 6.5% pursuing secondary education.
-Enoggera's three schools have a combined enrollment of 1,557 students as of the latest data.
+Educational participation is notably high at 31.4%, including 9.5% in tertiary education, 9.3% in primary education, and 6.5% pursuing secondary education.
+Enoggera's three schools have a combined enrollment of 1,557 students.
 The area demonstrates significant socio-educational advantages with an ICSEA score of 1135.
-Education provision is balanced, with two primary schools and one secondary school serving distinct age groups.
+Educational provision is balanced with two primary schools and one secondary school serving distinct age groups.

 Frequently Asked Questions - Education